On dissociated infinite permutation groups: Unitary representations of dissociated groups

 \item Every dissociated unitary representation of $G$ splits as direct a sum of irreducible subrepresentations. \end{enumerate} \end{theorem}

 In particular, we get the following classification of unitary representations for dissociated groups.

 \begin{corollary} Let $G\leq \Sym(\Omega)$ be a closed permutation group.
 If $G$ is dissociated, then every irreducible unitary representation of $G$ is induced from an irreducible representation of the setwise stabilizer $G_{\{A\}}\coloneqq\{g\in G\colon g(A)=A\}$ for some finite $A\subseteq\Omega$, which is trivial on the pointwise stabilizer $G_A$.
-Moreover, every unitary representation of $G$ is a direct sum of irreducible ones. \end{corollary} Recall that a unitary representation $\pi \colon G\to\UU(\HH)$ is of type I if the von Neumann algebra $\pi(G)''$ it generates is of type I. A group is of type I if every unitary representation is of type I. We refer to \cite[Sec.~6]{BdlH} for a modern reference on type I topological groups.
+Moreover, every unitary representation of $G$ is a direct sum of irreducible ones. \end{corollary} If $E\subseteq \BB(\HH)$ for some Hilbert space $\HH$, we will denote by $E'\coloneqq \{h\in \BB(\HH), \ \forall k\in E, \ h\circ k = k\circ h\}$ the \emph{commutant of $E$}.
+Recall that a unitary representation $\pi \colon G\to\UU(\HH)$ is of type I if the von Neumann algebra $\pi(G)''$ it generates is of type I. A group is of type I if all of its unitary representations are of type I. We refer to \cite[Sec.~6]{BdlH} for a modern reference on type I topological groups.
 Here is a direct corollary of the above classification of unitary representations of dissociated groups.

 \begin{corollary} Every dissociated closed permutation group is of type I. \end{corollary}